wcfrobert/wcfrobert.github.io/_posts/2022-04-10-dalecarnegie.md

 What a pleasure it was to read this book again.
 I was first introduced to this classic through audible.
 As the magnum opus of all self-help books, I felt it necessary for me to read it thoroughly and make notes.
 I found the message and principles to be helpful in both my personal life and my professional career, and thus I decided to purchase a physical copy as well.

-Supposedly Warren Buffet has one certificate on his office wall, and its from the course he took from Dale Carnegie on the topics discussed in this book.
-I think it is hard to overestimate how influential this book is and its impact on people.
+Supposedly, Warren Buffet only has one certificate on his office wall.
+It's from the course he took from Dale Carnegie.
+It is hard to overstate just how influential and great this book is.

-Perhaps the most important message in the book is to view things from the others perspective, and make the other person feel important.
 Here is a brief summary of the important messages within each part, and quotes that I thought were thought-provoking.

 - [Part 1 - Techniques in Handling People](#part-1---techniques-in-handling-people)
 - [Part 2 - Ways to Make People Like You](#part-2---ways-to-make-people-like-you)